County of San Diego 2022 Legislative Program

 1. Support legislation, budget, or administrative action to adequately fund child support services.

-2. Support legislation that promotes flexibility, efficiency, and modernization within the child support program.
+2. Support legislation that promotes flexibility, efficiency, equity, and modernization within the child support program.

 C. Justice Programs